13078326j/Tut12-Group2/Report.md

    Need: An Interactive Voice Response unit and Automatic Call Distributer to handle their request\
    Insight: Current system poorly handles caller overflow and many customers hang up

-5. User: Customer wants to get higher scores so that they are served first
+5. User: Customer wants to get higher scores so that they are served first\
-   Need: Getting a score from 1-10 based on the likelihood to purchase the product according to some pre-loaded criteria
+   Need: Getting a score from 1-10 based on the likelihood to purchase the product according to some pre-loaded criteria\
-   Insight: Current system only serves customers with higher scores first and make the lower score customers wait.
+   Insight:Current system only serves customers with higher scores first and make the lower score customers wait.

 6. User: Relationship Managers want to help as many customers as possible
    Need: To be assigned customers as efficiently as possible